Home Page

 A direct hit!
 The leaflets have penetrated the aircraft!

-We saw bright flashes of light as the exploding plane plunged into the ocean.
-It had been a close call.
-The enemy aircraft had fired at us repeatedly, knocking out one engine and damaging a wing.
+at us repeatedly, knocking out one engine and damaging a wing.
 From now on, we would fly without any lights, praying that radar would show us the location of any attacking plane.
 The pitch-black night swallowed us into its belly.

 "Mommy, I want to go home."